 Roads and railway lines in Scotland will come under increasing threat from flooding, landslides and extreme weather as the climate changes.
 This can mean increased maintenance costs and more disruption.

 The Queensferry Crossing, opened in 2017, is an example of infrastructure with climate change adaption built in: The bridge design includes designated signs to inform drivers of high wind speeds, and new materials and innovative features should keep the bridge open in high winds.

-Our work to help the Scottish Government reach their emission targets for transport spans analysis of the uptake of electric vehicles, the impact of introducing Low Emission Zones, and how to encourage changes to our daily travel habits.
+Our work to help the Scottish Government reach their emission targets for transport spans analysis to inform policy on electric vehicles, better understand travel behaviours and explore changes in business travel.